-This unique newcomer will blow your mind and is so fun, you’ll wish it was for adults too.
-To tackle the issues that stem from the sedentary lifestyles kids can sometimes lead, enerGEEwhiz created this engaging, thrilling fitness experience focused on ensuring kids have fun while improving their overall health.
+This unique kid-centric fitness facility will blow your mind and is so fun, you’ll wish it was for adults too.
+To tackle the issues that stem from the sedentary lifestyles kids can sometimes lead, enerGEEwhiz created this engaging fitness experience focused on ensuring kids have fun while improving their overall health.
 Each participant gets a dynamic program based on their communicated goals and proven abilities that can adjust in real-time in response to their individual progress.
-Kids compete only with themselves in an environment that uses play and imagination to carry out unique exercise, building self-confidence in the meantime.
-Not only does this program get the kids moving, but they’re also working with local partners to educate kids on healthy eating habits.
-They will also be offering day-off camps and it makes a great birthday party venue.
+Kids compete only with themselves in an environment that uses play and imagination to carry out the unique exercises, building self-confidence in the meantime.
+Not only does this program get the kids moving, but they also work with local partners to educate kids on healthy eating habits.
+They also offer day-off and summer camps and host birthday parties.

 1418 N Kingsbury St., Lincoln Park